jonashackt/spring-boot-graalvm/README.md

 But the development of GraalVM and the spring-graalvm-native projects really go fast.
 See [this post about GraalVM 20.1.0 release](https://medium.com/graalvm/graalvm-20-1-7ce7e89f066b) for example.
 So it makes also sense to have a look at the posibility to do all the needed steps to compile a Spring Boot app with GraalVM native images by only using the [native-image-maven-plugin](https://search.maven.org/search?q=g:org.graalvm.nativeimage%20AND%20a:native-image-maven-plugin).

+> For more information about the `native-image-maven-plugin` see this post: https://medium.com/graalvm/simplifying-native-image-generation-with-maven-plugin-and-embeddable-configuration-d5b283b92f57

 Therefor let's add a new Maven profile to our [pom.xml](pom.xml) as [described in the spring-graalvm-native docs](https://repo.spring.io/milestone/org/springframework/experimental/spring-graal-native-docs/0.6.1.RELEASE/spring-graal-native-docs-0.6.1.RELEASE.zip!/reference/index.html#_add_the_maven_plugin):

 ```xml